 An employer with a DC scheme will be able to self-certify in advance that its scheme satisfies the quality test if certain criteria are met.
 A contracted-out DB scheme automatically counts as a qualifying scheme.

-To be eligible for auto-enrolment, a jobholder must be between age 22 and state pension age and must earn at least £9,440 a year (in the 2013/14 tax year): this starting point corresponds to the income tax personal allowance.
+To be eligible for auto-enrolment, a worker must qualify as a "jobholder".
+Jobholders include permanent and temporary employees and agency workers.
+In addition, the worker must be between age 22 and state pension age and must earn at least £9,440 a year (in the 2013/14 tax year).
 Employers can choose to use a three-month postponement period before a jobholder is enrolled.
-"Jobholders" include permanent and temporary employees and agency workers.

-Jobholders who have been automatically enrolled will have a statutory right to opt out of whichever scheme they have joined, within prescribed time limits.
+Jobholders who have been automatically enrolled will have a statutory right to opt out of whichever scheme they have joined by giving notice within a month of joining (due to be extended to six weeks from April 2014).
 Jobholders who have opted out will be automatically re-enrolled every three years during a six-month window.

 Jobholders who are not automatically enrolled (for example, because they earn less than the earnings trigger or they opted out or are aged under 22) can opt in by giving their employer notice requiring the employer to arrange for them to join an automatic enrolment scheme.
 But they can only do this once in a 12-month period.
 Individuals earning less than the lower end of the qualifying earnings band can ask to join a pension scheme too, but will not be entitled to receive any employer contributions.

 Employers will be required to provide information to jobholders (and other workers) about auto-enrolment, including details of the pension scheme that they are using and the right to opt out.
 The Pensions Regulator has published an Employer letter template tool that can be used to generate standard-form communications.